liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/15-android-best-practices.markdown

 ### Views [](id=views)

 Place Views in a `view` folder in the Screenlet's root folder.
-If you're creating a View Set, however, then you can place its Views in a separate `viewsets` folder outside of your Screenlets' root folders.
+If you're creating a View Set, however, you can place its Views in a separate `viewsets` folder outside your Screenlets' root folders.
 This is what the Screens Library does for
 [its Material and Westeros View Sets](https://github.com/liferay/liferay-screens/tree/master/android/viewsets).
 The `material` and `westeros` folders contain those View Sets, respectively.
 Also note that in each View, each Screenlet's View class is in its own folder.